smogon/pokemon-showdown/PROTOCOL.md

 `|name|USER|OLDID` or `|n|USER|OLDID`

 > A user changed name to `USER`, and their previous userid was `OLDID`.
-A @ at the end of the new username indicates the user is marked as away.
+A @ at the end of the new `USER` name indicates the user is marked as away.

 `|chat|USER|MESSAGE` or `|c|USER|MESSAGE`